 Chronology/Biography of Barnes Wallis:

 1891: Family moved to New Cross road, London where his father had found a new medical practice.

-1903: Left school to work in a shipyard.
+1903: Wallis left school to work in a shipyard.

 1913: Barnes Wallis began working for Vickers (which was to be succeeded by several successor companies such as British Aircraft Corporation).